HomeBlogEarnings Options Plays, Scientifically: Measuring Implied Move, IV Crush, and Execution Quality with CuteMarkets

 7.1 Why debit spreads work well around earnings

-Before earnings, the main problem with outright long options is not just direction risk.
+Before earnings, the main problem with outright long options is more than direction risk.
 It is paying elevated implied volatility.
 A spread sells some of that volatility back to the market.

 7.2 Building a bullish call spread